The Easiest Gluten Free Sourdough Starter

 People bake with sourdough mainly for these reasons:

-- A gluten-free flour: I chose Arrowhead Mills’ organic gluten-free all-purpose flour.
+- gluten-free flour: I use Arrowhead Mills’ organic gluten-free all-purpose flour.
 This flour blend is perfect since it is a 1:1 replacement for regular all-purpose flour.
 It is a combination of different flours: organic white rice flour, organic brown rice flour, organic tapioca flour, organic millet flour, organic inulin, and xanthan gum

-How to make your own gluten-free sourdough starter
+How to make a gluten-free sourdough starter

 I promised you that you would not have to measure anything.
 So …